WSNFG/WSNFG/README.md

        ```
        bash run_train_resnet.sh
        ```
     - We recommend you use Resnet model, because it's easier to train.
 Resnet-18 model shows similar performance with BCNN model but needs much less time to train.
+Resnet-50 has better performance.
 If you want to train the BCNN model, use ``` run_train_bcnn.sh```.